Here’s a list of what not to say to a pregnant woman about her body, plus some some sassy responses for my parents-to-be!

 “Oh wow, well I guess you’re eating for two with a meal like that.”

-Why this sucks: See what I mean by the wow statement?
+Why this sucks: See why I put this on the list of what not to say to a pregnant woman?
 It rarely ends well.
-People love to watch pregnant women stuff their face, as if it’s some kind of Olympic spectator sport with non-stop commentary.
+People love to watch pregnant people stuff their face, as if it’s some kind of Olympic spectator sport with non-stop commentary.
 The same way you wouldn’t (hopefully) make a bitchy comment about how much someone else is eating when they’re not expecting, you should really just zip it when there’s a baby growing inside.
-While no, pregnant women don’t usually need to double their caloric intake, they do need to eat more and they shouldn’t be shamed for doing what is best for babe.
+While no, pregnant people don’t usually need to double their caloric intake, they do need to eat more and they shouldn’t be shamed for doing what is best for babe.
 If this is consistently an issue, see this article on a wide range of comments and responses related to food shaming.

 How to Reply: “Isn’t it amazing that I’m able to listen and pay attention to my body to help nourish my baby?
 It’s definitely a skill more people need to practice.”

-As you can see, pregnant women put up with a hell of a lot more than just sore backs, bad sleep and morning sickness.
+As you can see, pregnant people put up with a hell of a lot more than just sore backs, bad sleep and morning sickness.
 And asshole remarks don’t make it any easier.
 I’ve written about my own experience gaining weight while pregnant here, and whenever I hear these statements I worry about how women may react.
 Those who have maybe struggled with body image or disordered eating in the past may have a particularly hard time dealing with the bodily changes associated with pregnancy.
 So when you make a comment, even a well-intentioned one, you may be setting her off on a dangerous path.
-So please, memorize this list (and consider any other associated statements) before visiting a pregnant friend or family member and just stop saying shit to pregnant women about their bodies.
+So please, stop and think before you speak, and memorize this list (and consider any other associated statements) before visiting a pregnant friend or family member and just stop saying shit to pregnant women about their bodies.

 For my mommas and momma-to-be’s out there, what shit have you heard said to pregnant women about their body that you think is rude?